HoangViet93/bwatch_rev2/README.md

 - activity status
 # To used it ?
 install arm embedded toolchain frist, after that go to any folder in unit-test and `make lib` and `make`.
-I seperate make to two phase just because i want reduce the log messgae.
+I seperate `make` to two phase just because i want reduce the number of log message.